ziukoff1985/ziukoff1985/README.md

 ---

 I am a motivated junior front-end developer who is always learning and improving.
-Coding has become more than just a skill for me - I feel like I’ve finally found what I truly enjoy 💻🔥 I have experience working in a team and solving problems, and I’m always open to new knowledge.
+Coding has become more than just a skill for me - I feel like I've finally found what I truly enjoy 💻🔥 I have experience working in a team and solving problems, and I'm always open to new knowledge.
 I want to grow as a developer and create modern web solutions.
 I am responsible, punctual, attentive to details, and can easily find common ground with colleagues while maintaining a positive attitude 🚀</div>

 - 🔎 I am currently actively looking for a Junior Full-Stack Developer position